Orepap/Clust3D/Clust3D Parameters.md

 ______________________________________________________________________________

 **scaling_per_dimension**: Boolean.
-Controls whether scaling is applied independently per dimension or jointly across all layers.
+Controls whether scaling is applied independently per dimension (layer) or jointly across all layers.
 (Default: False)

-	True: 	Each dimension is scaled independently.
-A separate scaler is fitted and applied to each dimension, preserving the relative structure within each dimension.
+	True: 	Each dimension (layer) is scaled independently.
+A separate scaler is fitted and applied to each dimension (layer), preserving the relative structure within each dimension (layer).
 			This is the recommended setting for multi-omic tensors where omic layers have different value ranges or distributions.

-	False: 	All omic layers are scaled jointly after reshaping the tensor into a 2D matrix.
+	False: 	All dimension (layers) are scaled jointly after reshaping the tensor into a 2D matrix.
-			A single scaler is fitted across all layers combined.
+			A single scaler is fitted across all dimension (layers) combined.

 *Tips*
 When working with multi-omic data,